 Other than building new affordable housing, and filling the homes that sit vacant throughout the city and country, two things we fully endorse, there are several vital solutions to the affordable housing crisis.
 One solution is to redirect funding from the mortgage interest deduction to public housing.
 Currently the federal government dedicates nearly $134 Billion to homeowner subsidies- welfare for the ownership class.
 Less than $20 Billion is spent on housing vouchers.
 Significantly more of our tax dollars are going to welfare for the rich than the poor, and the Mortgage Interest Deduction is only one example of that.

 Other than redirecting federal spending away from subsidizing the wealthy, and towards eliminating homelessness, the second solution is rezoning our land to eliminate exclusionary zoning- also known as single family zoning, and allowing for more creative housing options.
+Find here the cheapest mexican auto insurance.
 Minneapolis is leading the way here!
 We can learn from their zoning progress!

 If we redirect tax subsidies away from wealthier families towards families who need the financial help, and rezone to stop exclusionary zoning laws, it could reduce or eliminate homelessness all together.
 This is not about the lack of resources; it is about the unequal access and distribution.
 Solving this problem of homelessness and lack of affordable housing is both cost effective, and a moral necessity.
 Poverty is a robbery.
 There are looters benefiting from it.
 We have the power to fix this.
 Be on the lookout for future newsletters where we tackle not just causes to the current crisis, but offer specific and manageable solutions.
 We are all needed in this work.
 Thanks for being on our team!